Imperial Knight: Organization

 Lacking access to the Imperial Diet, in 1650 the immediate knights organized themselves into three circles (Ritterkreise): the Franconian, Swabian, and Rhenish Circles.
 The Circles in turn were divided into cantons (Ritterkantone), each of which exercised a high degree of autonomy.
 Each canton possessed a directorate (Direktorium), led by a director (Ritterhauptmann), who was elected for life, and a council (Ritterräte), whose members were elected for fixed terms.
 The director and councilors were knights themselves, but the daily activities of the Direktorium were carried out by legal experts (Konsulenten) and committees (Ausschüsse) staffed by non-nobles.

 The Knights as a group were governed by the General Directorate (Generaldirektorium).
-This exercised the jus retractus, the right to buy back any land sold to a non-knight for the original price within three years, and the just collectandi, the right to collect taxes for the upkeep of the knightly order, even on estates that had been sold to non-knights.
+This exercised the jus retractus, the right to buy back any land sold to a non-knight for the original price within three years, and the jus collectandi, the right to collect taxes for the upkeep of the knightly order, even on estates that had been sold to non-knights.
 The knights also had the right to tax their subjects directly, and also possessed the feudal rights to the corvée and the bannum.
 The knights' reputation for heavy taxes (the maligned Rittersteuer) and high judicial fines rendered them an anachronism in the eyes of imperial reformers.

 From 1577 on, the Imperial Knights met in a congress called the Generalkorrespondenztag ("General Correspondence Diet"), but the Circles and especially the Cantons became somewhat more important as their proximity meant that their interests were more closely aligned.
 Some immediate imperial fiefs, however, fell outside the structure of the Circles and their Cantons.
 The autonomous barony (Freiherrschaft) of Haldenstein (in modern-day Switzerland) is an example.

 By the late eighteenth century, the organization of the circles was as following: